Submissions

 • You are advised to download the document titled 'Submission Template’ and use it as a template for your manuscript

-• Journal of Workforce Education and Research accept manuscripts written in either American or British English with clear and comprehensive English.
+• Journal of Workforce Education and Research accepts manuscripts written in Bahasa Malaysia (with additional Abstract in English) or either American or British English with clear and comprehensive English.
 Non-English words usage must be kept to a minimum and the font must be italicized (except for e.g. and i.e.).

 • Authors from the country that English is not the first language are advised to go through professional language and content check prior to final submission.